What is trichinellosis?

 Does past infection with trichinellosis make a person immune?

-A person who has had trichinellosis may be resistant to getting it again.
-Trichinellosis June 2013 – page 2
+A person who has had trichinellosis might have some protection against getting it again.

 How is trichinellosis diagnosed?

-Trichinellosis is diagnosed by a blood test or by a biopsy of the muscle to identify the encysted worm.
+Trichinellosis is diagnosed by a blood test or by a biopsy of the muscle to identify Trichinella larvae.

 What is the treatment for trichinellosis?

 Several prescription drugs are available to treat trichinellosis.
-The decision to treat is based on the person’s symptoms, a history of exposure to raw or undercooked meat, and laboratory test results.
+Healthcare providers decide to treat based on the person's symptoms, a history of exposure to raw or undercooked meat, and laboratory test results.
 Information for healthcare providers is available at http://www.cdc.gov/parasites/trichinellosis/health_professionals/index.html.

 How can trichinellosis be prevented?